osisoft/OCS-Docs/Documentation/SequentialDataStore/Reading_Data_API.md

 **Response**
 All Measurements from both Streams with missing values interpolated.
 If the missing values are between valid Measurements within a Stream, they are interpolated.
 If the missing values are outside of the boundary values, they are extrapolated.

+**Note:** The Interpolated SdsJoinMode currently does not support ContinuousNullableTrailing or ContinuousNullableLeading SdsInterpolationModes.
+All join requests with interpolations involving a Null value will return an interpolated Null result at the index where calculation was required.
+More information regarding Interpolation can be found [here.](https://github.com/osisoft/OCS-Docs/blob/master/Documentation/SequentialDataStore/SDS_Types.md#interpolation)

 **Response body**